Goqwin/Goqwin/README.md

 ### 🌱 Right now as a Developer..
 -  Developed a Crypto Coin Tracker & Canada's first Crypto Mock Exchange with 5 other skilled individuals.
 -  Currently working for Canada's Official Crypto Brokerage.
-(Newton)
+(Newton) #GrappaGoo